 BSC Travel program players are eligible to participate in an indoor futsal season just prior to the spring outdoor travel season.
-Additionally, Rec program players who are currently in first grade and considering playing Travel soccer in second grade may also participate.
-Games are typically all held at the Bay Middle School gymnasiums.
+Additionally, Rec program players who are currently in first grade and considering playing travel soccer in second grade may also participate.
+Games are held at the Bay Middle School gymnasiums.

 What is Futsal?